feecat/XMC4300_Motor_Controller/README.md

 ||DIR|P5.0|

 The Enable is Config.0, its just connect to P0.0, not global enable signal.
-The SmoothTime is Config.16~Config.31, Smooth Enable is Config.2, Im not sure...
+The position clear is Config.1, Trigger it to clear position...

 ## Prices
 Normally we can got a ethercat step driver by 600 rmb( [DM3E-556](https://detail.tmall.com/item.htm?id=630197660852&skuId=4487299420139)).
 But we can got a pulse step driver by 50 rmb( [DM542](https://item.taobao.com/item.htm?id=579401847502)).